 While declarations are not legally binding (they cannot generally be used to enforce any legal action through the Canadian court systems), they can be used as a way to affirm or recognize Indigenous legal principles.
-Once declarations are recognized and affirmed by a nation, they can be implemented on individual, familial and communal levels to help guide decision-making.
+Once declarations are recognized and affirmed by a nation, they can be implemented on individual, family and community levels to help guide decision-making.

-The Nibi Declaration is a way for Treaty #3 to explain the Anishinaabe relationship to water.
-The Declaration can be a reflection of the sacred teachings of water held by Treaty #3 knowledge keepers/Gitiizii m-inaanik to be shared with communities and those outside of the Treaty #3 Nation.
-It can speak to the sacred relationship and responsibilities that the Anishinaabe have to water, water beings and the lakes and rivers around them.
+The Nibi Declaration is a way for Treaty #3 to explain the Anishinaabe relationship with water.
+The Declaration is a reflection of the sacred teachings of water held by Treaty #3 knowledge keepers/Gitiizii m'inaanik to be shared with communities and those outside of the Treaty #3 Nation.
+It speaks to the sacred relationship and responsibilities that the Anishinaabe have with water, water beings and the lakes and rivers around them.

-Once the Nibi Declaration has been developed and formally recognized through assembly and ceremony by Treaty #3, communities can use the declaration to ensure that any future policy decision, or any potential development project that impacts water, respects the collective understanding of Treaty #3 Anishinaabe Nibi Inaakonigewin.
+The Nibi Declaration has been developed and formally recognized through assembly and ceremony by Treaty #3.
+Communities can use the Declaration to ensure that any future policy decision, or any potential development project that impacts water, will respect the collective understanding of Treaty #3 Anishinaabe nibi inaakonigewin.